jovo-community/jovo-community-plugin-tools/src/tools/docs/README.md

 const value = this.$jcTools.shuffleArray.getNextItem('letters', values);
 ```

-Each time `getNextItem()` is called, you will get a different item in the list.When all items have been accessed, the indexes are shuffled again and the current index starts back at the start.
+Each time `getNextItem()` is called, you will get a different item in the list.
+When all items have been accessed, the indexes are shuffled again and the current index starts back at the start.

 NOTE: The array passed to `getNextItem()` is not stored in `$user.data` only a shuffled list of indexes based on the length of the `array` parameter.